notadeejay/rbc-training/data/Week 1 Day 2/02__HTML Review__Reading.md

 #### Structural Tags

-These tags are great for providing structure to your webpage
+These tags are great for providing structure to your webpage:
 - `div`
 - `nav`
 - `header`